Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: Model, muon and dark matter

-where $\rho_e^{\mu\tau}$ and $\rho_e^{\tau\mu}$ are free parameters.
 In this model, a sizable contribution to $\Delta a_\mu$ is generated via the one-loop diagram mediated by the extra neutral Higgs bosons $H$ and $A$.
-The $\tau$ mass enhanced contribution is given as \cite{Omura:2015nja,Omura:2015xcg}
+The $\tau$ mass enhanced contribution\footnote{We also include non-$m_\tau$ enhanced terms of the neutral scalar loop diagram numerically, however their impact is small in our case.
+The $H^\pm$-loop contribution does not have an $m_\tau$ enhancement and thus its numerical impact is also small.} is given as \cite{Omura:2015nja,Omura:2015xcg}